jwcarr/eyekit/GUIDE.md

 **[If you don't see the images below, this guide, along with full documentation, can also be read here](https://jwcarr.github.io/eyekit/)**

 Eyekit is a Python package for analyzing reading behavior using eyetracking data.
-Eyekit is entirely independent of any particular eyetracker hardware, presentation software, or data formats, and has a minimal set of dependencies.
+Eyekit aims to be entirely independent of any particular eyetracker hardware, presentation software, or data formats.
 It has an object-oriented style that defines two core objects – the TextBlock and the FixationSequence – that you bring into contact with a bit of coding.
 Eyekit is currently in the alpha stage of development and is licensed under the terms of the MIT License.

 Is Eyekit the Right Tool for Me?
 --------------------------------

-- You basically just want to analyze which parts of a text someone is looking at by defining areas of interest.
+- You want to analyze which parts of a text someone is looking at and for how long.

-- You are interested in a fixation-level analysis, as opposed to, for example, saccades or millisecond-by-millisecond eye movements.
+- You are mostly interested in fixations, as opposed to, for example, saccades, blinks, or millisecond-by-millisecond eye movements.

-- You don't mind doing a little bit of legwork to transform your raw fixation data and texts into something Eyekit can understand.
+- You need convenient tools for extracting areas of interest from any arbitrary text, such as specific words, phrases, or letter combinations.

-- You need support for arbitrary fonts that may be monospaced or proportional.
+- You need support for arbitrary fonts, multiline passages, right-to-left text, or non-alphabetical scripts.

-- You want the flexibility to define custom measures and to build your own reproducible processing pipeline.
+- You want the flexibility to define custom reading measures and to build your own reproducible processing pipeline.

 - You would like tools for dealing with noise and calibration issues, and for discarding fixations according to your own criteria.